medialize/ally.js/docs/api/style/focus-source.md

 }
 ```

+What ally.js calls "focus source" has been proposed (by others) as [`modality: keyboard` media query](https://github.com/bkardell/modality/blob/master/docs/modality-mq.md) and a [prollyfill](https://github.com/alice/modality) is available, too.

 ## Notes

 * **NOTE:** We are unaware of any best practices concerning different focus outline styling depending on user interaction device